vatis-project/website/docs/client/concepts.markdown

 Before using vATIS, you should familiarize yourself with few key terms and concepts.

+## Profile
-* **Profile**: A Profile serves as a container for one or more ATIS Stations.
-Typically, you create a Profile for each controlled facility to manage its respective ATIS stations.
-For instance, you might have one Profile for Las Vegas TRACON and another for the Los Angeles ARTCC.
+A **Profile** acts as a container for managing one or more ATIS Stations.
+* Typically, you create a Profile for each controlled facility, such as a TRACON or ARTCC (e.g. one profile for _Las Vegas TRACON_ and another profile for _Los Angeles ARTCC_)

+## ATIS Station
-* **ATIS Station**: Represents the setup for a specific airport, including current conditions and relevant ATIS information.
+An **ATIS Station** represents the configuration for a specific airport, including current conditions and relevant ATIS information.

+## Preset
+A **Preset** is a predefined set of settings for an ATIS Station, including:
+* Airport Conditions
+* NOTAMs
+* Other ATIS-related configurations

-* **Preset**: A Preset allows you to save predefined Airport Conditions, NOTAMs, and other ATIS settings.
-Each ATIS Station can have multiple Presets.
-For example, you might create Presets for various airport configurations such as "WEST OPS" or "EAST OPS."
+Each ATIS Station can have multiple Presets for different scenarios.
+For example, you might have a Preset for "WEST OPS" and one for "EAST OPS".